outl1ne/nova-sortable/README.md

 ];
 ```

-Then, add sorting to the pivot query manually.
-On the parent model (on which the pivot's are displayed), add `orderBy()` to the pivot query definition like so:
+Finally, add sorting to the pivot query manually.
+On the parent model (on which the pivots are displayed), add `orderBy()` to the pivot query definition like so:

 ```
 public function products()